 III.
-FACTOR LEVEL DESCRIPTIONS
+FACTOR LEVELS

-Factor 1.
-Knowledge Required by the Position (Level 1-4, 550 points)
+Factor 1 - Knowledge Required by the Position

-Knowledge of and the ability to apply bureau and Departmental policies, directives, guidelines and practices regarding wildfire suppression, and prescribed fire and fuels treatment operations.
+Knowledge of and the skill in applying bureau and Departmental policies, directives, guidelines and practices regarding wildfire suppression, and prescribed fire and fuels treatment operations to participate in the planning, implementation, coordination and management of a prescribed fire and fuels management program.